-The total amount of annual contributions into the NNI Fund made by Grant PUD since 2006 is \$23,184,622 (2006 - 2021).
-NNI Funds have been utilized by the PRCC to fund 37 separate projects ranging from predator removal, adult fish passage, habitat restoration, instream flow enhancements, avian predator evaluations, land acquisitions, fish screen monitoring, diversion assessment, and various research activities.
-The annual contribution made into the NNI account prior to February 15, 2021, was \$599,008.
+The total amount of annual contributions into the NNI Fund made by Grant PUD since 2006 is \$23,810,715.01 (2006 - 2022) and funds from this account have been used to fund 40 separate projects ranging from predator removal, adult fish passage, habitat restoration, instream flow enhancements, avian predator evaluations, land acquisitions, fish screen monitoring, diversion assessment, and various research activities.
+The annual contribution made into the NNI account prior to February 15, 2022, was \$626,092.79.